elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - The possibility of appending the instance created from the WebForms class to another created instance
 - Ability to add new text and tags at the beginning of the tag
 - Ability to cache action control
-- The possibility of adding text at the beginning of the single
+- The possibility of adding text at the beginning of the tag
-- The possibility of creating a tag at the beginning of the single
+- The possibility of creating a tag at the beginning of the tag
 - Ability to delete all option tags
 - Ability to delete all checkbox tags
 - Added the ability to focus on tags